aprs434/aprs434.github.io/README.md

 - It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems), which results in another 14 LoRa payload bytes; _Data Type ID_ included. **APRS&nbsp;434** will not differ in this respect.
 There is almost no gain to be made in compressing the _Information&nbsp;Field_ any further.
 - Instead, APRS Mic-E compression would require another 16 LoRa payload bytes to compress latitude, longitude, symbol, course and speed; 7&nbsp;bytes in the superfluous _Destination&nbsp;Address_ and 9&nbsp;bytes in the _Information&nbsp;Field; Data Type ID_ included.
 Hence, this is not a good option.

-Hence, **APRS&nbsp;434** geolocation beacons will transmit **a total of only 20 LoRa payload bytes** or octets at a time, tremendously **increasing the chances of a flawless reception** by an i-gate.
+Hence, **APRS&nbsp;434** geolocation beacons will transmit **a total of only 20 LoRa payload bytes** or octets at a time, tremendously **increasing the chances of a flawless reception** by an [APRS&nbsp;434&nbsp;i-gate](https://github.com/aprs434/lora.igate).
 Other firmware tends to consume five times as many LoRa payload bytes.

 |_Source Address_<br/>+ _SSID_<br/>+ _Digipeater Address_|_Information Field_|
 |:------------------------------------------------------:|:-----------------:|